 - What do you know about us?

 - Why do you want to work for us?

 - How long were you at your last company?

 - What is your biggest achievement at XXX?

 - What level of responsibility did you have at XXX?

 - What has been your best ever achievement?

 - How do you motivate others?

-Love Success is a leading PA and secretarial recruitment agency in London.
+Love Success is a leading London PA & office support recruitment agency.

-Our recruiters can help you find top PA jobs in London, secretarial jobs, and office support jobs.
+Our expert recruiters can help you find permanent and temporary jobs in London.

 View our latest job opportunities here